mario-digital/OrchestratAI/orchestratai_api/tests/cag/README.md

 ### For Integration Tests
 - **Redis server running** on localhost:6379 (or set REDIS_HOST env var)
+- **Note:** Integration tests will be **skipped automatically** if REDIS_HOST is not set
 - Start Redis with Docker:
   ```bash
   docker run -d -p 6379:6379 --name redis-test redis:7-alpine
   ```
+- In CI/CD: Integration tests are skipped unless Redis is configured

 ## Environment Variables